xcat2/confluent-docs/docs/advanced_topics/installxcat_rhel.md

     source /etc/profile.d/xcat.sh

-For some notes on configuring certain Lenovo equipment in xCAT, see [xCAT configuration nodes]({{site.baseurl}}/documentation/xcatconfignotes.html "xCAT config notes")
+For some notes on configuring certain Lenovo equipment in xCAT, see [xCAT configuration notes](xcatconfignotes.md)

-For more information on installing xCAT, go to [xCAT Install Guide](http://xcat-docs.readthedocs.io/en/stable/guides/install-guides/index.html "xCAT Install Guide")
+For more information on installing xCAT, go to [xCAT Install Guide](http://xcat-docs.readthedocs.io/en/stable/guides/install-guides/index.html)

-To continue to install confluent go to [install confluent]({{ site.baseurl }}/documentation/installconfluent_rhel.html "Install Confluent")
+To continue to install confluent go to [install confluent](../getting_started/installconfluent_rhel.md)